- What is an emergency fund?

 What is an emergency fund?

-An emergency fund is money saved to meet unexpected expenses, such as future medical bills or unforeseen home and car repairs, or to cover a period of unemployment.
+An emergency fund is money saved and put aside to meet unexpected expenses, such as future medical bills or unforeseen home and car repairs, or to cover a period of unemployment.

-An emergency fund should comprise mostly cash or other highly-liquid assets that you can access quickly in an emergency.
-This means you should not invest your emergency fund in assets that can take a long time to sell, such as property or high volatility shares, as the fluctuations in share prices may lead to you having to sell at a loss to access your money.
+It should comprise mostly cash or other highly-liquid assets that you can access quickly in an emergency.
+This means you should refrain from investing your emergency savings in assets that can take a long time to sell, such as property or highly volatile shares, as the fluctuations in share prices may lead to you having to sell at a loss to access your money.

 The ideal size of an emergency fund can vary.
 Financial advisors recommend enough to cover three to six months' worth of living expenses.
 However, the economic uncertainty caused by the COVID-19 pandemic has encouraged more conservative recommendations of up to 12 months' worth.
 Ultimately, you should tailor the size of your emergency fund to your unique financial circumstances.

-Almost all of us will face periods of financial hardship in our lives.
-Whether it’s due to the loss of a job, an unforeseen injury or illness, or damage to our home or car, financial stresses can come along and seriously upend our lives.
-An emergency fund can help relieve some of these financial burdens.
+Almost all of us will face periods of financial hardship at some point.
+Whether it's due to the loss of a job, an unforeseen injury or illness, or damage to our home or car, financial emergencies can come along and seriously upend our lives.
+An emergency fund can help relieve some of these financial stresses.

 Knowing that you have money already set aside to meet these challenges can give you great peace of mind.
-Having a decent emergency fund also means you won’t have to rely on personal loans or credit cards to cover unanticipated expenses.
+A decent emergency fund also means you won't have to rely on personal loans or credit cards to cover unanticipated expenses.

-These sources of short-term funding can charge high interest rates, and the last thing you want to worry about in a crisis is racking up extra debt.
+These sources of short-term funding can involve high interest rates, and the last thing you want to worry about in a crisis is racking up expensive debt.

-How can an emergency fund help psychologically during volatility?
+How can an emergency fund help in volatile times?

 However, if you already have a financial safety net, you don't need to worry so much about short-term volatility in the share market.
 You can relax knowing that, even if money gets tight, you won't be forced to sell your shares at a time when the market might be down.

-This also illustrates why you shouldn’t invest your emergency fund in risky assets like high volatility shares.
-You should always think of your share portfolio as a long-term investment – it will grow over time with patience and discipline.
+This also illustrates why you shouldn't invest your emergency fund in risky assets.
+You should always consider your share portfolio a long-term investment – it will grow over time with patience and discipline.

-So, having some cash set aside in an emergency fund reduces your reliance on the share market and means you won’t feel quite as anxious during a market correction.
+Having some cash as part of your emergency fund reduces your reliance on the share market and means you won't feel quite as anxious during a market correction.

-How much should your emergency fund be worth?
+How much should your safety net be worth?